 If you are on a low income (i.e. Job Seekers Allowance or have a low paid job), you may be able to get a reduction in your Council Tax.
 If there is just yourself and another adult in the property and that adult is on a low income, you may qualify for Second Adult Rebate.
 Complete the application form for Council Tax Support and we will check whether this is applicable.

 The basic bill assumes that there are two adults resident in the property.
-If there are more than two, the charge is not increased, but if there are fewer than two, a discount can be granted.
+If there are more than two, the charge is not increased, but if there are fewer than two, a Single Person Discount can be granted.
 This discount amounts to 25 per cent of the total charge, in other words, half of the personal element of the charge.

 If you know someone who has dementia please read the guidance from the Alzheimers Society about how you may be eligible to claim a discount if you have dementia or are a carer.